mxclarke/repo-red/LoginExample/README.md

 your [certificate](http://stackoverflow.com/questions/29522114/how-to-add-self-signed-ssl-certificate-to-jhipster-sample-app)
 (see below) you only need to [update application.properties] (http://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-servlet-containers.html#howto-configure-ssl), and there's an example in Github [here](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-samples/spring-boot-sample-tomcat-ssl).
-- In the interest of simplicity, the app does not include a registration mechanism.
+- In the interest of simplicity, the app does not include a registration mechanism or a change-password mechanism.
 - Ideally, the app should redirect the user to a suitable page based on their role.
 Such an app would only need a single login button.
 I'm planning to do things that way in my next project.
 - It is also possible to match on, for example, a user's id, to ensure that User1 cannot see User2's details.
-Again, this will be handled in a future project.
+Again, this will be handled in a future project when admin users have the ability to add, delete and edit (CRUD) users.
 - Ideally, the app should secure specific methods.
-For example, if you have a service method to return all your users, you really only want your admins to be able to access it.
-Spring Security provides such a mechanism.
+For example, if you have a RESTful service method to return all your users, you really only want your admins to be able to access it.
+Spring Security provides this functionality.
 Future project . . .

 It does . . .